 The illustration by Dmitry Stolz shows the interactions with a mobile app, in particular, the moment of making a decision.

-The illustration by Eddie Lobanovskiy features the effect of multilayer cut-out shape that adds impressive depth to the space exploration theme.
+The illustration by Eddie Lobanovskiy features the effect of a multilayer cut-out shape that adds impressive depth to the space exploration theme.

 The artwork by Michael Fugoso which he defines as a flat digital illustration with an illusion of depth.